 However, there’s no need to take a flight as we’ve found the best in K-beauty right here in the capital.

-Koibird in Marleybone for fashion and pharmacy.
-Or visit the cute and kitsch shops in Soho and Chinatown, or now also (and excitingly) in a Boots near you.
+Try Koibird in Marylebone for fashion and pharmacy, or visit the cute and kitsch shops in Soho and Chinatown, or now also (and excitingly) in a Boots near you.

 1. Touch in Sol Complexion Cream SPF30, £21

-This nourishing CC cream contains skin-adaptive capsules that mirrors your own complexion and plumps skin with natural botanicals.
+This nourishing CC cream contains skin-adaptive capsules that mirror your own complexion and plump skin with natural botanicals.

 2. Too Cool For School Egg Mousse Body Oil, £24.50